esesmuedgars/IdeaKit/README.md

 ### Xcode new file templates

-Learn how to create our own Xcode template for common files in [article](https://www.andyibanez.com/posts/xcode-new-file-templates) by [Andy Ibanez](https://twitter.com/AndyIbanezK).
+Learn how to create our own Xcode template for common files in an [article](https://www.andyibanez.com/posts/xcode-new-file-templates) by [Andy Ibanez](https://twitter.com/AndyIbanezK).

 ### Limit `WKWebView` to a list of specified domains